Razorbird360/NP-Overflow-Open-House/README.md

 ### Update project development pages

-CI has been setup to automatically update github pages on pushes
+GitHub Actions CI has been set up to automatically update build using bun and vite and upload to GitHub pages on pushes to the main branch.

 To push